 Offer the cover to the unit.
-Attached to the control PCB inside the cover, is a ten way ribbon cable.
-The ribbon cable connector must be plugged into the socket located at the top right of the power PCB situated inside the unit (fig.17).
-The connector can only be correctly plugged in one way.
-The ribbon cable also has a coloured edge which is to the left when correctly fitted to the socket.
+Attached to the control PCB, inside the cover, is a 20-way ribbon cable.
+The ribbon cable connector must be plugged into the socket located at the centre of the PCB on the right hand side of the unit (fig.19).